akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_FACEBOOK_ACCESS_TOKEN.md

 ### Step 5: Token Expiration
 Facebook access tokens should be short-lived with expiration times.
 Make sure to implement token refresh mechanisms.

-### Step 6: Regular Audit and Update
-Audit your application regularly for any security vulnerabilities and apply updates accordingly.
-Keep the access tokens dynamic and change them periodically, and expire the old tokens.